Skip to content

 2- Reduce sugar consumption – read labels to know how much sugar you are consuming

-4- Eat Health & Consume more fiber in your diet
+4- Eat healthy and consume more fiber in your diet

 (Tasty Recipes for Diabetics & Pre-Diabetics from the CDC)

-5- Speak to your physician or nutritionist about the supplements chromium and alpha-lipoic acid, which help to restore insulin sensitivity.
+5- Speak to your physician or nutritionist about the supplement chromium and alpha-lipoic acid, which help to restore insulin sensitivity.

 6. Drink more water